Serene-Arc/bulk-downloader-for-reddit/README.md

 The BDFR works by taking submissions from a variety of "sources" from Reddit and then parsing them to download.
 These sources might be a subreddit, multireddit, a user list, or individual links.
 These sources are combined and downloaded to disk, according to a naming and organisational scheme defined by the user.

 There are two modes to the BDFR: download, and archive.
 Each one has a command that performs similar but distinct functions.
-The `download` command will download the resource linked in the Reddit submission, such as the images, video, etc linked.
-The `archive` command will download the submission data itself and store it, such as the submission details, upvotes, text, statistics, as well as all the comments on that submission.
+The `download` command will download the resource linked in the Reddit submission, such as the images, video, etc. The `archive` command will download the submission data itself and store it, such as the submission details, upvotes, text, statistics, as and all the comments on that submission.
 These can then be saved in a data markup language form, such as JSON, XML, or YAML.

 Many websites and links are supported for the downloader:

-  - Direct Links (links leading to a file)
+  - Direct links (links leading to a file)
   - Erome
   - Gfycat
   - Gif Delivery Network